-Instead of using some – or sometimes most – of our energy trying to fight, what already is, we can learn to use it as a way to reconnect with the strength within that we mistakenly think we lack.
+Instead of using some – or all – of our energy trying to resist what already is, we can learn to use it as a way to reconnect with the strength within that we mistakenly think we lack.

-In this talk I give you a new perspective on our common beliefs about what it means to be strong and I give you my take on how you can use the feeling of insecurity as the direct way to reconnect with the strength you already have within.
+In this talk I will give you a new perspective on our common beliefs about what it means to be strong and give you my take on how you can use the feeling of insecurity as the direct way to reconnect with the strength within, that you already possess.

 You will learn:

-- how to spot what makes you feel insecure (and it’s never what you think it is)
+- how to spot that which makes you feel insecure (and it’s never what you think it is)

-- use some simple, yet effective tools to respond to challenging situations or people, and
+- use a simple, yet effective tool, to respond to challenging situations or people, and

 - to reconnect with the strength, you already have within.

-CONFLICT – The way to developing better relationships
+CONFLICT – The way to develop better relationships

 As long as we are unable to give space to and fully contain this inner discomfort, to a large extent our actions are governed by an unconscious attempt to avoid feeling it.
-This is, for example, what happens in conflict when we make a hurtful comment to some else and shortly after regret it.
-The remark slipped out because we wanted to push away the person, we perceived to be the cause of our discomfort, instead of trying to resolve the outer conflict.
+For example, this is what happens in times of conflict when we react by directing a hurtful comment to someone else and regret it shortly after.
+The remark slipped out because we wanted to push away the person we perceived to be the cause of our inner discomfort, instead of trying to resolve the outer conflict.

-In this talk I give you my take on how conflicts can be a way to improve our relationship both in the workplace and privately and I give you some simple, yet effective tools which help you respond – instead of react – in conflict situations.
+In this talk I give you my take on how conflicts can be a way to improve our relationships both in the workplace and privately and I give you a simple, yet effective tool, which help you respond – instead of react – in conflict situations.

 You will learn: